raphaelschnick/raphaelschnick/README.md

 - 🌱 I’m currently learning **Vue JS and Java**

-- ⚡ Fun fact HTML is not an programming language
+- ⚡ Fun fact: HTML is not a programming language

 - 💬 Ask me about **Vue**